 We have not achieved operating profitability in any quarter since our formation.
-Our net losses after tax were approximately \$76.4 million for the twelve months ended December 31, 2021.
-As of December 31, 2022, we had an accumulated deficit of \$456.2 million.
+Our net losses after tax were approximately \$76.4 million for the twelve months ended December 31, 2022, and \$46.7 million for the twelve months ended December 31, 2021.
+As of December 31, 2022, we had an accumulated deficit of \$379.9 million.
 We anticipate that we will continue to incur losses until we can sufficiently commercialize our process technologies.
 We cannot guarantee when we will operate profitably, if ever.
 The profitability of products produced using our process technologies depends largely on manufacturing costs and the market prices of the products produced using our process technologies.
 In the case of the partners with which we have entered licensing agreements, the prices they are able to charge impact the royalty fees we derive from their revenues.
 We must sustain the relationships we have developed with our current partners and successfully establish relationships with new partners to which we can license our proprietary technologies or with whom we can co-develop plants, and we must continue to find ways to further enhance our technology platform and product portfolio.
-If we are unable to sustain or increase our profitability take these steps, we may never operate profitably, and, even if we do achieve profitability, we may be unable to sustain or increase our profitability in the future.
+If we are unable to successfully take these steps, we may never operate profitably, and, even if we do achieve profitability, we may be unable to sustain or increase our profitability in the future.